WordPress and Blogging Glossary

 When you are ready to publish your first article it is good to know that there are different kinds of posts you can edit.
 Those are differently managed by WordPress and there are posts, pages, attachments, revisions and nav-menu-items which are standard Post Types in WordPress.

 A module located in your dashboard which allows you to, you wouldn’t say, quickly publish a post.
-This module will let you type in a title, put in your content and even tags without opening a post editor.
+This module will let you type in a title, put in your content, and even tags without opening a post editor.
 Although a good way to publish something when you’re really in hurry, QuickPress will not have all the options of a Text or Visual Editor.

-If there is a code you often use but it’s not part of the standard WP package, you can use one of many plugins which will let you create a button of your choice.
+If there is a code you often use but it’s not part of the standard WP package, you can use one of many plugins that will let you create a button of your choice.

 A path to a file located on your disk or server which is dependent on the directory in which is located.
 While Absolute Path is a full path, Relative Path is just one part of it.